 University of Central Florida

-The College of Community Innovation and Education includes faculty from the disciplines of counseling, criminal justice, educational leadership, health management, learning sciences, legal studies, and public affairs.
+The College of Community Innovation and Education includes faculty from the disciplines of counseling, criminal justice, educational leadership, health management and informatics, learning sciences, legal studies, public administration, and public affairs.
 Although you may work with faculty across the Department, across the College of Community Innovation and Education, across the campus and across the State, we would like to highlight the roles, background and experience of faculty in the area of exceptional education.
 From these descriptions you will see that you will be working with faculty with a wide range of backgrounds, experiences, and leadership roles that range from local to international foci.

 Faculty and Staff Biographies